CSCD01/team_02-project/Deliverable#3.md

 - models.py:

   This usage of this file is talking to the database.
-Because we are going to save and modify new data of the number of upvotes and downvotes, we need to change this file.
+Because we are going to create a new table including the information of the voters and reviewers, we need to change this file.

 - views.py:

   This file already included who has the authority to send http methods.
-We need to create a new class to add a group of users to decide who can send http ‘patch’ method.
+We need to create a new class to add a group of users to decide who can send http ‘post’ method.
 Here is the code that to decide whether a user can send which kind of http method, which we can refer to:

 ```python
 class RatingViewSet(AddonChildMixin, ModelViewSet):